Moving to Taiwan?

-The city on the northern tip of the island is also among the first thing you are likely to see of the country when first entering or moving to Taiwan, as it is home to the country’s biggest international airport, located some 30 km outside of city limits.
+The city on the northern tip of the island is also among the first thingd you are likely to see of the country when first entering or moving to Taiwan, as it is home to the country’s biggest international airport, located some 30 km outside the city limits.

 Economically, Taipei is fairly multifaceted with major companies of the secondary and tertiary sectors operating in or around the city.
 Major economic pillars include the textiles and apparel industries, shipbuilding, banking and finance, and — possibly one of the most important motives for many expats in Taiwan — manufacturing of electronic components and devices.
 Another neat tidbit of information that might delight those of you moving to Taiwan for purely economic reasons: Taipei has the highest per capita GDP in the country.

 While it probably goes without saying that Taipei has to face congested streets on a daily basis, the city administration has reacted to the rising numbers of people moving to the capital with an extensive network of public transportation options.
 These range from the Taipei Metro (MRT) to buses, and also include railway and high-speed rail connections to other cities on the west coast.
-While the many different transit agencies providing bus services might seem confusing for newcomers, you will be happy to hear that the Taipei smartcard known as EasyCard is valid in all modes of public transportation throughout the city.
+While the many different transit agencies providing bus services might seem confusing for newcomers, you will be happy to hear that the Taipei smartcard known as EasyCard is valid on all modes of public transportation throughout the city.
 You can get the EasyCard at all MRT stations and supermarket chains.